aws-samples/amazon-dynamodb-table-to-global-table-cfn/README.md

 This repository contains a series of CloudFormation templates that walk you through the steps that can update your CloudFormation in series to retain the table and convert it to a global table.

-DISCLAIMER: This is for illustrative purposes, NEVER follow these instructions directly on any production system.
-Use this as a guide with a proof of concept or unimportant table to help create a runbook for your dynamoDB upgrade and test it first in non-important systems validating the cloudformation executions along the way.

 These steps assume you have the permissions to run these commands.
 Comments within the CloudFormation files themselves explain the changes that are implimented from file to file.
 Reading these comments will help you fully understand the scope of changes.

-Additional documentation on this process and limitations can be found here: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-dynamodb-globaltable.html

 ## Steps to Upgrade Table